ginnyqg/natural-language-processing/README.md

 # Spring 2018
-# Project 1: Spooky Data Analysis
+# Project 1: Spooky Data Analysis :ghost:

 ## Project Description
 This is the first and only *individual* (as opposed to *team*) this semester.